9th Ward of New Orleans: Hurricane Katrina

 During several days of the hurricane aftermath, live television news coverage from reporters and anchors who had little familiarity with New Orleans frequently included misinformation, such as referring to the Lower 9th Ward simply as "the 9th Ward" and misidentifying helicopter shots of the Industrial Canal breach as the 17th Street Canal breach (which was actually at the nearly opposite end of the city.)

 The Lower 9th Ward, not yet dry from Katrina, was re-flooded by Hurricane Rita a month later.

 During Mardi Gras 2006, the 9th Ward was a popular spot for visitors.
 The national attention the area received due to the hurricane and the events following the disaster provided Carnival revelers with an additional destination during their celebration.
 Visitors, however, were not the only ones to venture into the area.
 Locals flocked to the devastated neighborhoods of the ward as well.
 Hundreds of people gathered near the Florida housing project in the Ninth Ward on Fat Tuesday.
 In the quasi-celebratory spirit of a jazz funeral, many residents made their first trip back to take part in a massive block party in their former neighborhood.

 Since Katrina, the 9th Ward has witnessed an uneven resurgence, with the Vietnamese community in New Orleans East establishing themselves as a dining destination and commercial hub, even as Vietnamese and other fishermen further down the Parish are suffering from the Deepwater Horizon oil spill of April 20, 2010, and despite 2010 layoffs at NASA's Michoud Assembly Facility with the retirement of the space shuttle fleet.
 However, the Michoud Assembly Facility continues to be a source of employment as it is the site of fabrication of the core stage of the Space Launch System.

 Roads in the 9th Ward continue to improve.
 Streets neglected for years before Katrina have been resurfaced, such as St. Claude Avenue and Poland Avenue, Chartres Street and parts of Desire Street, but numerous smaller neighborhood roads remain a patchwork of potholes and uneven dips and humps.

 2015 shooting

 A shooting took place at Bunny Friend playground on November 22, 2015.
-In conjunction with the unauthorized block party, 17 people were injured.
+In conjunction with the shooting of an impromptu music video at a block party, 17 people were injured.